markmac99/ukmon-pitools/docs/shellScripts.rst

 These files are either created automatically by the refresh script, or can be created by the user to enable extra features of the process.

-**ukmon.ini live.key and archive.key**
+**ukmon.ini and live.key**
-Configuration and security key files required for the operation of the module.
-A default ini file is deployed from github, and you'll be given instructions on how to update it.
-The keys will be automatically downloaded when the refreshTools script is run.
+Configuration files required for the operation of the module.
+A default ini file is deployed from github and you'll be given instructions on how to update it.
+The other file will be automatically downloaded when the refreshTools script is run.

 **domp4s**
 If this file exists, the script will additionally create an MP4 of each detection and